ucbepic/docetl/README.md

 - The content is split into chunks of 50 tokens each.
 - For previous chunks:
   - The first 2 chunks are included in full.
-  - All middle chunks are summarized.
+  - Summarized representations of all the middle chunks are concatenated together and included.
   - The 1.5 chunks immediately before the current chunk are included in full.
 - For next chunks:
   - The first chunk after the current one is included in full.
-  - The last 2 chunks are summarized.

 Notes: